-We have audited the financial statements of the Small Scale Energy Loan Program (SELP), as of and for the year ended June 30, 2023, and the related notes to the financial statements, as listed in the table of contents.
+We have audited the financial statements of the Small Scale Energy Loan Program (SELP), an enterprise fund of the State of Oregon, Oregon Department of Energy, as of and for the year ended June 30, 2024, and the related notes to the financial statements, as listed in the table of contents.

-In our opinion, the accompanying financial statements referred to above present fairly, in all material respects, the financial position of the SELP, as of June 30, 2023, and the changes in its financial position and cash flows for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the accompanying financial statements referred to above present fairly, in all material respects, the financial position of SELP, as of June 30, 2024, and the changes in its financial position and cash flows for the year then ended in accordance with accounting principles generally accepted in the United States of America.